The 78th Andrina McCullough

 Andrew McCulloch (BA 1871, MA 1874) died at Thorold, Ontario in 1929.
 In his will, he bequeathed to Queen's University a number of valuable securities.
 He directed that the income from these securities be used, in perpetuity, to fund three awards, each to honour one of his three daughters.
 The Andrina McCulloch Award was first given in 1941 and is still presented annually for the promotion and encouragement of public speaking at Queen's.

-Each competitor will present the compulsory speech.
-Then there will be a brief break.
-After the break, the order of competitors will be created randomly.
-In this new sequence, each competitor will present their original speech (prepared or impromptu).
+Each competitor will present two speeches, 1) the compulsory speech which will be provided, and either 2) an original speech or an impromptu speech.
+After a short intermission, the order of competitors will be randomly changed.
+In this new sequence, each competitor will then present their next speech, either prepared or impromptu.

 Any student who withdraws on the day of the competition or who does not show up will be disqualified from competing for one year.
 To withdraw, please email competition organizers at firstname.lastname@example.org

 Each presentation will be assessed by a panel of three judges.
-A competitor's score will be a weighted average of the three judges' marks.
+A competitor’s score will be a weighted average of the three judges’ marks.
 The highest and lowest marks will be assigned a weight of one-quarter, the middle mark a weight of one-half.
-For each panel, the mean of the weighted scores for all competitors judged by that panel will be calculated.
-A competitor's final score will be expressed as a percentage of the mean weighted score of their panel.
-In each competition, a competitor's total score will be the sum of the weighted scores of the original presentation and the compulsory presentation.
+In each competition, a competitor’s total score will be the sum of the weighted scores of the original presentation and the compulsory presentation.
 The original speech will be weighted two-thirds, the compulsory one-third.

-The finalists will be the top-scoring competitors from each panel in the preliminaries and, depending on the number of panels, the next highest-scoring competitors to a total of six.
+The finalists will be announced at the end of the preliminary competition.
+The top-scoring competitor from each panel of three judges in the preliminaries and, depending on the number of panels, the next highest-scoring competitors to a total of six.
 Ties will be broken by a comparison of the compulsory presentations.

 Scores will be confidential and final.
 Judges will be available, however, for informal discussion with interested participants following each evening’s sessions.